-The index is industry-based with each establishment classified according to its main activity, for example, mining or manufacturing industry.
+The index is industry-based with each establishment classified according to its main activity, for example, mining and/or manufacturing industry.
 The Jamaica Industrial Classification (JIC) system is used to group economic activities and products and to provide an organizational structure for the PPI.
 The available products are placed within the appropriate industry or combined industry groups.

-The worksheet for calculating the PPI is made up of a representative sample of establishments and a set of standardized products whose overall price changes are representative of all the transactions taking place within the economy.
+The PPI worksheet is made up of a representative sample of establishments, a set of standardized products whose overall price changes are representative of all the transactions taking place within the economy.